microsoft/BotBuilder-Samples/experimental/adaptive-dialog/javascript_nodejs/06.using-cards/README.md

 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`

-## Rich Cards

-Most channels support rich content.
-In this sample we explore the different types of rich cards your bot may use.
-A key to good bot design is to send interactive media, such as Rich Cards.
-There are several different types of Rich Cards, which are as follows:

-- Animation Card
-- Audio Card
-- Hero Card
-- Receipt Card
-- Sign In Card
-- Thumbnail Card
-- Video Card

-When [designing the user experience](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-user-experience?view=azure-bot-service-4.0#cards) developers should consider adding visual elements such as Rich Cards.

 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.